-Council recognises the valuable service that the volunteer members of Section 86 Committees and the contributions of these volunteer committees make to the Shire, the community and Council.
+Council recognises the valuable service that volunteer committees make to the community and Council.
 The appointment of community based committees allows and encourages:

 - a) Networking and resource sharing between people working towards a common goal. - b) Strengthening the sense of community within the Campaspe Shire Council. - c) Channels of communication. - d) Delegation of function, duties and powers to the community, providing direct community involvement, accountability and ownership for projects and properties.